Arthur Treacher's

 Arthur Treacher's Fish & Chips is an American fast food seafood restaurant and restaurant chain that specializes in fish and chips.
 At the peak of its popularity in the late 1970s, it had 826 stores.
-As of 2025, there are only three stand-alone Arthur Treacher's locations remaining.
+As of 2026, there are only four standalone Arthur Treacher's locations remaining, all in northeastern Ohio.
 The menu typically offers fried seafood or chicken, accompanied by french fries (chips).
-The fish recipe is authentic having been purchased from Malin's in Bow, the first recorded fish and chip shop in England (est. 1860s).
+The fish recipe is authentic, having been purchased from Malin's in Bow, London, the first recorded fish-and-chip shop in England.

 Founding

 The franchise was established in 1969 in Columbus, Ohio, as National Fast Food Corp.
-The founders included S. Robert Davis, his friend Dave Thomas (future Wendy's founder), and L. S. Hartzog.
-They were looking to sell an authentic traditional British fish and chips.
-The company investigated the roots of the dish in London, where in the 1860s Joseph Malin opened the first recorded combined fish-and-chip shop, located in Bow, East London, called "Malin's in Bow".
-For over one hundred years, the Malin family ran that store until closing in the early 1970s.
+The founders included S. Robert Davis, his friend Dave Thomas (the future founder of Wendy's), and L. S. Hartzog.
+They were looking to sell authentic British fish and chips.
+The company investigated the roots of the dish in Bow, London, where in the 1860s Joseph Malin opened the first recorded fish-and-chip shop, called "Malin's in Bow".
+For over 100 years, the Malin family ran that restaurant until closing in the early 1970s.
 In 1969, Malin's sold the exclusive rights to their recipe to Arthur Treacher's.
-The chain kept the same recipe and cooking methods that had originated in 19th century London, thus their slogan "the original".
-At one point in 2021, there was only one Arthur Treacher's restaurant left, in Cuyahoga Falls, Ohio, making it the only place in the world that still served the historic recipe.
+The chain kept the same recipe and cooking methods, thus their slogan "the original".
+At one point in 2021, only one Arthur Treacher's restaurant was left, in Cuyahoga Falls, Ohio, making it the only place in the world that still served the historic recipe.